JulianKarlBauer/mechkit/paper/paper.md

 However, in the disciplines mentioned above, at least six different material parameters are commonly used and motivated by different applications and measurement methods.
-This results in fifteen possible combinations of scalar descriptions of an isotropic material, which can be combined to a fourth order elasticity tensor.
+This results in fifteen possible combinations of scalar descriptions of an isotropic material, which can be combined to a fourth-order elasticity tensor.
 For this tensor, again, different notations exist.
 They either follow the Voigt or Kelvin-Mandel notation or take account of the interfaces between open and commercial finite element codes.